 SWOT Analysis

-A SWOT analysis is a planning tool used to evaluate a business or project by looking at 4 internal and external factors.
-It helps people make informed decisions by identifying what they do well and what risks they face.
-SWOT has 4 parts:
+A SWOT analysis is a planning tool that evaluates a business or project by looking at internal and external factors.

 A SWOT analysis helps you understand your current situation and what you might face in the future.
 It shows you what you do well, where you need to improve, chances to grow, and risks to watch out for.